mathleague.org Events, Scoring, and State Meet Qualification

 - TEAM TEST: This is a ten question (five question for Division B schools), twenty minute test which a team of up to six works on together (or three for Division B schools).
 Each question will be worth ten points (twenty points for Division B schools), and the top team test score from each school will contribute to that school's overall point total.
 Calculators are allowed on this event.

 - SPRINT ROUND: In this individual test, students will have sixty minutes to complete 30 multiple choice questions.
 Four points will be awarded for each correct answer, with one point deducted for each incorrect answer; no penalty will be assessed for skipping.
 The top six scores from each school (or three for Division B schools) will be averaged to calculate that school's sprint round score.
 If fewer than six (or three) students take the test, zeros will be assessed for the leftover slots.
 This is to encourage schools to bring more students and not limit participation to only the one or two top math students in the school.
-Calculators are allowed on this event.
+Calculators are NOT allowed on this event.

 - TARGET ROUND: This is an individual event consisting of eight questions, each worth 10 points.
 Questions will be given out in pairs, and students will have ten minutes to complete each pair.
 Team scoring procedure is the same as for the sprint round.
-Calculators are NOT allowed on this event.
+Calculators are allowed on this event.

 - RELAYS: For this event students will arrange themselves into teams of up to three.
 A relay question consists of three parts, and each student will receive only one of these parts.
 The first student completes part 1 and passes it to the second person, who must use that answer to solve part 2.
 This answer is then passed back to the third person, who uses that answer to solve part 3.
 The third person is the only one to turn in an answer.
 More detailed information is available here.
 The third person has a chance to turn in an answer at three minutes, when a correct answer nets 10 points, and at six minutes, when a correct answer receives 5 points.
 There will be five relay rounds, and the top two teams (or one team for Division B schools) from a school count toward the school's total.
 The relay score of Division B schools is doubled before being added to the school total, so the relay round is worth 100 points in the overall rankings for both Division A and Division B schools.
 Calculators are NOT allowed on this event.
 Note that site coordinators may at their discretion allow students to collaborate on the relay round rather than having each student work on a separate part.